Pedro-Gomes-95/data-engineer-challenge/README.md

 # Weather data collection

 ## Project description
-**Note**: you can find a TL;DR below.
+**Note**: you can find a TL;DR on how to run the pipeline below.

-The code in this repository fetches weather data for one or more predefined cities using the Open Weather API.
-You can find out more about this website in [this](https://openweathermap.org/) link.
-Details on API calls can be found [here](https://openweathermap.org/current#name).
-A description of the project is provided below.
+This repository contains code to fetch weather data for one or more predefined cities using the [Open Weather API](https://openweathermap.org/) link.
+Details about the API can be found [here](https://openweathermap.org/current#name).
+A full description of the project is provided in the next sections.

-⚠️ **IMPORTANT**: in order to access the API, you need an API key.
-To obtain this key, start by registering in the link provided.
-You can find the API key in your account page, under the "API key" tab.
-This key **must** be added to the .env file.
-This is explained in more detail below.
+⚠️ **IMPORTANT**: Accessing the API requires an API key.
+To obtain one, create an account on the Open Weather website.
+After registering, your API key will be available in your account dashboard under the “API key” tab.
+This key must be added to a `.env` file as described later in this README.

-The following information is available after pipeline execution:
+Once the pipeline has been executed, the following outputs will be available:

 * Weather data information: